Month-to-Month Home Warranties: Flexible Plans Without Long Commitments

 See what plans you qualify for in less than 2 minutes

-Not every homeowner needs to commit to a full year of coverage upfront — and now, you don't have to.
+Not every homeowner needs to commit to a full year of coverage upfront, and in 2026, you don't have to.
 Month-to-month home warranty plans give you the protection of a traditional service contract with the freedom to cancel whenever your situation changes.
-Whether you're preparing to sell, renting out a property, or simply testing a new provider, a flexible home warranty could be the smarter move.
+Whether you're preparing to sell, renting out a property, or simply testing a new provider, a flexible home warranty could be the smarter move this year.

 Key Pinch Points